adrianyorke/forbiddenplanet/README.md

 > “Machine learning is an application of artificial intelligence (AI) that provides systems the ability to automatically
 > learn and improve from experience without being explicitly programmed.”

-Supervised ML is particularly relevant in the testing domain:
+Supervised Machine Learning is particularly relevant in the testing domain:

 > “Supervised machine learning algorithms can apply what has been learned in the past to new data using labeled examples
 > to predict future events.”